JohnSnowLabs/johnsnowlabs/docs/_posts/Ahmetemintek/2024-01-17-sbiobertresolve_rxnorm_augmented_en.md

 ## References

-RxNorm  version 5.0 was used for the training.
+In this model, RxNorm  version 5.0 was used for the training.